davetodd/akshays-tomb/_drafts/chapter-2.md

 "Do you see any walls here?" scoffed the man.
 "We understand that you have your laws.
 Different land, different laws.
 We understand this, so we make our terms immediately accessible to all travelers who enter our borders.
 Look at the arrow on the Freehull sign.
 It is very clearly pointing down, in commonly understood vernacular, to where one can find all relevant terms and conditions."

-"I thought that was pointing in the direction of Freehull," said Victoria.
+"I thought that was pointing in the direction of Freehull," said Leonard.

 The man looked at her, dumbfounded.
 "You thought that Freehull was... underground?"